 The field of positive psychology focuses on science-based techniques and approaches to life that can increase your level of happiness and well-being, with a focus on strengths rather than weaknesses.
 We never stop learning and growing!
 It is now an established fact that our brains continue to change throughout life, so we are never too old to make positive modifications to our ways of perceiving, being and acting.

 While I use a variety of therapeutic modalities with my clients, based on each person’s situation and need, I’ve found that Cognitive-Behavioral Therapy (CBT) principles are helpful to the majority of my clients.
 CBT is based on the idea that your thoughts and beliefs are major contributors to your feelings and behaviors.
 In other words, external things, such as people, situations and events, do not cause your problems as much as your interpretations and reactions do.
 With guidance and practice, you can alter the way you think in order to feel and act more skillfully, even if those external irritations do not shift.
 In addition, through practicing more constructive thought patterns and behaviors, your circumstances can often change for the better.

 CBT can produce effective results in a relatively short period of time, due to CBT’s focused and action-oriented approach.
 CBT is an education in how to unlearn specific patterns and reactions, as well as an education in a new way of reacting.
 Such fundamental changes can have lasting results in many areas of your life.

-I also utilize a mindfulness-based approach to mood and stress management as well as compulsive or addictive behaviors such as emotional eating, other eating disorders, and substance abuse.
+In addition, I utilize a mindfulness-based approach to mood and stress management as well as compulsive or addictive behaviors such as emotional eating, other eating disorders, and substance abuse.
 The practice of mindfulness, defined as nonjudgmental awareness of the present moment, is another powerful tool in improving your sense of well-being and ability to respond effectively to life’s inevitable challenges.
 Mindfulness can also aid in effective management of chronic physical conditions.